retis-org/retis/docs/modules/ct.md

 ## Events

-The `ct` events start with the state information,
+The `ct` events will be constructed with the following.

+### Metadata

+State information,

 ```none
 ct_state {state}